codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 into your ``app``.
 The incorporated translations will be automatically picked up because the ``App`` namespace is mapped to your ``app`` folder.

-Alternately, a better practice would be to ``composer install codeigniter4/translations`` inside your project, and the translated messages will be automatically picked up because the translations folders get mapped appropriately.
+Alternately, a better practice would be to ``composer require codeigniter4/translations`` inside your project, and the translated messages will be automatically picked up because the translations folders get mapped appropriately.